geoah/go-nimona-graphs/README.md

 #### Terminology

 * `GRAPH` - An instance of our graph-based datatype.
-Basically a graph of eventss.
+Basically a graph of events.
 * `EVENT` - An update on an existing graph.
 Check out the "Graph event types".
 * `PAYLOAD` - An arbitrary binary payload.
 Application specific.
 * `PARENTS` - Each event is linked to at least one previous events; these are its `PARENTS`.
 * `TIP` - One or more events at a given moment that are not in any other event's `PARENTS`.
+  These are also the most recent events.
 * `PEER` A network peer with a keypair that has access to a graph.

 #### Graph event types